Chairoikoguma/Chairoikoguma.github.io/README.md

 ### Disclaimer

 The html file does not contain any Javascript files; it is purely static.
 This only displays a list of items that I got from their APIs endpoint, which I found from the site's source code.
-You can also find them by manually typing an id as follow: https://cg.originmood.com/shop-item.html?id=[type id].
+You can also find them by manually typing an id as follow: https://cg.originmood.com/shop-item.html?id=[insert_id].

 These items may or may not be accurate or even included in the final version.